Berlin zoo unveils name of latest polar bear cub

 BERLIN (AP) — It's Hertha.

-Berlin's Tierpark zoo has unveiled the much-anticipated name of its new star attraction, a four-month-old polar bear cub.
+Berlin's Tierpark zoo has unveiled the much-anticipated name of its new star attraction, a 4-month-old polar bear cub.

 Hertha, born on Dec.
 1, is named after the German capital's eponymous top league soccer club, which is sponsoring the animal.